Jose Cuervo did an ad about "living the high life", which was all about this trope.

 An episode of House had Taub running into and treating his former high school classmate Neil who invites him to his fancy office and asks him for advice on improving a medical device he invented.
 Taub, who misses his former privileged life, had just lost a bunch of money in the housing bubble crash and had gone through a particularly humiliating day with House asks him for a job and he proposes they become business partners.
 Taub hands his resignation to House and goes to meet Neil with the money...and finds a secretary who tells him that Neil was just a temp using the CEO's office to con a bunch of doctors out of their money (using the "high school classmate" and fake illness ploy for all of them) and was just arrested.
 Taub then spends the entire following episode trying to convince House not to fire him.

-In Game of Thrones, it turns out that the legendary vault of Xaro Xhoan Daxos, "the richest man in Qarth" is completely empty.
+It turns out that the legendary vault of Xaro Xhoan Daxos, "the richest man in Qarth" is completely empty.
 However, this looks like a case of the character being genuinely rich, but pretending to be even richer, since he still lives in a lavish palace.

 In the second season of Mork and Mindy, Mork comes into Remo and Jeannie's restaurant bragging how he "made millions last night in real estate."
 Mr. Bickley looks at the "cash" and exclaims, "Wait a minute.
 This is Monopoly money!"
 He responds, "Of course.
 You don't think it would be that useless U.S. currency."
 Unfortunately, a wannabe gold-digger only overhears that he "made millions."
 Hilarity Ensues.